YijieYin/connectome_interpreter/docs/tutorials/matmul.rst

 Since matrix multiplication works better on GPUs, this function is a lot faster on GPU, but runs on CPU too.

+In practice, users call :py:func:`compress_paths` to compute whole-network per-path-length effective connectivity matrices. :py:func:`connectivity_summary` takes a connectivity matrix, and gives a summary of connectivity between the sources and targets (grouped by groups of interest e.g. cell types), and :py:func:`conn_by_path_length` (with :py:func:`conn_by_path_length_heatmap`) shows the effective connectivity across path lengths.

 Glitches
 --------
 `colsum<=1`: